If you live in Ohio, you may have noticed the occasional ant creeping around your house or garden.

 If you can’t find the nest, it is important to take preventative measures such as sealing cracks, crevices, and potential entry points into your home.

-The Black Carpenter Ant is one of the most common types of ants in Ohio.
-These ants can range from a shiny black color to a dull black with a brownish hue.
+The Black Carpenter Ant is one of Ohio’s most common ants.
+Its color can range from shiny black to dull black with a brownish hue.

 The Black Carpenter Ant has two nodes between its thorax and abdomen, making it easy to identify.
 It is also one of the largest ants in Ohio, growing up to a quarter of an inch in length.